dvorberg/transbeta/README.md

 languages, like TLG's Beta Code, to unicode.
 Supported transliterations are:

-o The Thesaurus Linguae Graecae’s Beta Code for Polytonic Greek, Hebrew and Coptic. o cjhebrew transliteration from the LaTeX package by that name
+- The Thesaurus Linguae Graecae’s Beta Code for Polytonic Greek, Hebrew and Coptic.
+- cjhebrew transliteration from the LaTeX package by that name

 I don’t know much about Coptic, so the functions for that language remain untested.
 The Beta Code representation for Hebrew does not